bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 * Dutch
 * Portuguese

-If you would like to review these strings, you can do so by downloading the language files we have made available in the .po file format.
-We recommend viewing these in a text editor designed to handle the .po file format or use a simple text editor.
+You can review these strings by downloading the language files we have made available in the portable object format.
+We recommend viewing these in a simple text editor or a text editor designed to handle PO files.

 ## Localizing checkout